 La Befana and the Italian Santa Claus, Babbo Natale

 Much of the English-speaking world knows Santa Claus, but Father Christmas is known as Babbo Natale in Italy.
 While many know Santa Claus to be a gift-giver on December 25, Italian tradition celebrates Christmas with the gift-giver La Befana, an old woman who brings gifts on the Epiphany on January 6.

 The traditional image features a woman with a crooked nose and broomstick, but instead of being a witch, she brings good Italian children sweets and naughty Italian children coal.
 Instead of milk and cookies, she drinks wine for her midnight treat.
 La Befana is a comforting and welcoming grandmother who not only delivers goodies, but also tidies up before she leaves on the Feast of the Epiphany.

 While Christmas trees may have made their way into the public piazzas around Italy, the authentic Italian tradition of a presepio fills the heart of a private home.
-The presepio is a nativity scene including Mary, Joseph, Jesus, a donkey, and an ox.
+It is a nativity scene including Mary, Joseph, Jesus, a donkey, and an ox.

 The home displays can be intimate or grand, but are generally made from wood, clay, or plaster.
 The churches and cathedrals across the country often bring the intimacy of a personal presepio to a grander scale, whether by featuring life-size figures or the intricate aesthetic of an artisan craftsman.

-The source of the most intriguing presepi in Italy is Naples, where artists continue to hand make elaborate interpretations of the nativity, with entire streets devoted to the workshops.
+Naples is the source of the most intriguing presepio in Italy, where artists continue to hand-make elaborate interpretations of the nativity, with entire streets devoted to the workshops.